nimakaviani/managed-delivery-k8s-plugin/README.md

     resources: []
 ```

-The Kubernetes job name is generated as `<PREFIX>-verify-<APPLICATION>-<ENVIRONMENT>-<ARTIFACT_VERSION><RANDOM_5_CHARS>"`
+The Kubernetes job name is generated as `<PREFIX>-verify-<APPLICATION>-<ENVIRONMENT>-<ARTIFACT_VERSION>-<RANDOM_5_CHARS>"`
-For the specification above with artifact version 10, the name is generated as `my-prefix-verify-testapp-dev-10`
+As an example, for the yaml specification above with a given artifact version `10`, a generated name could look something like the following: `my-prefix-verify-testapp-dev-10-uvxyz`

-Jobs specified under `verifyWith` are executed after artifact promotion and environment is successfully matched to desired state.
+Jobs specified under `verifyWith` are executed after artifact promotion and when the environment is successfully matched to the desired end state.

 If the `manifest.metadata.generateName`field is supplied, plugin will not generate name and the name is generated as specified in the filed.